-Job alternation leave
+Job alternation leave and compensation

 Job alternation leave provides